 11/20/2014 - When it comes to pie, no other American region offers a bounty quite like the South.
 Blessed with good weather and a steady stream of farm-fresh ingredients, the region's bakers have an endless list of varieties from which to choose; some opt to stick to the classics, while others look to push the boundaries and create a concoction never before imagined.

 11/18/2014 - North Carolina and sweet potatoes go way back.
 The relationship, according to the food writer Sheri Castle, hinges on a history of abundance.
 “Sweet potatoes were plentiful, even among the poorest folks of any ethnicity,” she said.
 “Enslaved Africans used sweet potatoes in place of yams and other West African root vegetables.”
 To this day, the state is a national leader in growing the crop.

 ImagesSee all images »

 VideosSee all videos »

-anthropology arts bookmarks culinary holidays korner's folly mesda milton rhodes center for the arts north carolina old salem raffaldini vineyards reynolda house robert moody sciworks tannenberg organ uncsa visit winston-salem wake forest winston-salem winston-salem symphony
+bookmarks culinary downtown winston-salem holiday holidays korner's folly mesda north carolina old salem raffaldini vineyards reynolda house riverrun international film festival robert moody sciworks tannenberg organ uncsa visit winston-salem wake forest winston-salem winston-salem symphony